raphaelalmeidamartins/lessons-learned/README.md

   <p>The background color must be: rgb(253, 251, 251)</p>
   </li>
   <li>Add a header with a title
   <p>The header needs to have "cabecalho" as the ID, and needs to be fixed on the top of the page with 0 in the top property.
-The title needs to be a h1 element, to be inside the header and to have "titulo" as the ID.</p>
+The title needs to be a h1 element, to be inside the header, and to have "titulo" as the ID.</p>
   </li>
   <li>Add a photo to your page
   <p>The photo needs to have "minha_foto" and the ID, and to be an img element.</p>
   </li>
   <li>Add a list of lessons learned to your page
-  <p>It needs to have 10 items, to be numbered and to have "licoes_aprendidas" as the ID.</p>
+  <p>It needs to have 10 items, to be numbered, and to have "licoes_aprendidas" as the ID.</p>
   </li>
   <li>Create another list with lessons you still are going to learn
-  <p>It needs to have 10 items, to not be numbered and to have "licoes_a_aprender" as the ID.</p>
+  <p>It needs to have 10 items, to not be numbered, and to have "licoes_a_aprender" as the ID.</p>
   </li>
   <li>Add a footer to your page
   <p>It needs to use the tag footer and to have "rodape" as the ID.</p>